There's no simple cure for discoid eczema, but medications can help ease the symptoms.

 Most of these side effects will improve once treatment stops.

 Generally, using a stronger topical corticosteroid, or using a large amount of topical corticosteroid, will increase your risk of getting side effects.
-For this reason, you should use the weakest and smallest amount possible to control your symptoms.
+You should use the weakest and smallest amount possible to control your symptoms.

 If you have a severe flare-up, your doctor may prescribe corticosteroid tablets to take for up to a week.